 Here are two examples that we’ve used ourselves at Privy:

-1. We noticed that one of our most read blog posts each month was about how to install Privy on a Squarespace website.
-Knowing that we recently announced the ability to offer cart value targeting for Squarespace as well, this seemed like a natural place to tell people about it and encourage them to read more.
+We noticed that one of our most read blog posts each month was about how to install Privy on a Squarespace website.
+Since we offer cart value targeting for Squarespace as well, this seemed like a natural place to tell people about it and encourage them to read more.

 By targeting anyone who was looking at the Reports Dashboard for the first time, we used a flyout that linked to a page in our help docs that proactively offered a resource for them to view.

 style="background-color: transparent; letter-spacing: 0px;">In both cases, we were able to look at what we knew about the visitor and offer them a resource that would be helpful without using a form.